adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-dont-use-ajax-to-remedy-personalised-content-on-cached-pages.md

 ## Summary

 Content-caching *is* a very useful technique when used responsibly and for pages that don't contain personalised content.
 For pages that *do* contain personalised content, a simple cookie check can determine whether the cached version should be served or not [[3](#ref3)].
 It is ill-advised to misue Javascript in this way as there are several negative side effects in doing so.
 AJAX should not break the web, it should enhance the experience where necessary.
-AJAX seems like an innocent and beneficial solution, but in reality it is a bad practice that creates several self-induced problems for users and the development team.
+AJAX seems like an innocent and beneficial solution, but in reality it encourages bad practice that creates several self-induced problems for users and the development team.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>